 When you are in doubt, cook in garlic butter!
 When combined together, garlic infuses the rich butter with its slightly sweet flavor and aroma, creating a magical combination that enhances the taste of whatever is being cooked in it.
-Whether it is garlic butter shrimp pasta or this simple shrimp and rice, it makes everything taste so good!
+Whether it is garlic butter shrimp pasta, garlic butter makes everything taste so good!

 I love the savory umami flavor of mushrooms!
-They are incredibly versatile, made into a chicken and mushroom pasta recipe, mushroom fried rice or as air fryer mushrooms, they are one of my all time favorite vegetables.
 The earthiness will add tons of depth to any dish with very little extra effort.

-This sautéed mushrooms has to be the best pan fried side that you will love to make in minutes like this pan fried asparagus.
+This sautéed garlic mushrooms has to be the best pan fried side that you will love to make in minutes.
 It is not elaborate but is simply sautéed in garlic butter for about 10 minutes and it turns out succulent, garlicky and meaty.

-You do not need any fancy varieties, wine, soy sauce or Worcestershire sauces.
+You do not need any wine, fancy mushrooms, soy sauce or worcestershire sauces.
 It shines in it's purity!

 Sautéed mushrooms are often soggy and bland.
 Cooked the wrong way, they begin steaming leaking copious amount of liquid into the pan, instead caramelizing into a golden brown glory.